SvenTiigi/STLocationRequest/README.md

 ```

-Or you can use the `onChange` closure property to get notified if an `STLocationRequestControllerEvent` occured.
+Or you can use the `onChange` closure property to get notified when a `STLocationRequestController.Event` occured.

 ```swift
 locationRequestController.onChange = { (event: STLocationRequestController.Event) in